 Some insulation contractors install blown fiberglass insulation, some install cellulose and some can install both types of blown insulation.
 Blown fiberglass and blown cellulose are both "fluffy" insulation materials with similar R-values.

 The installation method for blown fiberglass and blown cellulose is identical.
 A shredding and blowing machine located outside the house forces the blown insulation through a long, flexible hose that extends into the attic, where a technician directs the flow.

 Blown fiberglass and blown cellulose insulation can be installed directly over existing attic insulation, providing that this older insulation is in good condition.

 If you haven't yet made this energy-saving investment, it's definitely worth doing.
 Once it's complete, there's no maintenance to worry about.
 An insulation upgrade is a once-and-done improvement you'll enjoy for as long as you own your house.

 We proudly offer a home energy audit to properly evaluate what areas in your home are the source of your comfort or energy problems.
 Once identified, we will provide the best solutions.
 Need attic insulation?
-We offer free estimates for attic insulation and the use of blown insulation in Glenview, Buffalo Grove, Palatine, Kennilworth, Highland Park, Lake Bluff, Deerfield, Highwood, Fort Sheridan, Barrington, and all surrounding cities and towns.
+We offer free estimates for attic insulation and the use of blown insulation in Wilmette, Lake Forest, Winnetka, Kenilworth, Highland Park, Lake Bluff, Deerfield, Barrington, Highwood, Arlington Heights, and all surrounding cities and towns.
 Contact us today!